Soccer Ireland Banner

 Initially the AFL comprised twelve teams playing their matches on Saturdays.
 In 1979 the league membership had climbed to 121 football clubs and 222 teams.
 Currently the League provides football for almost 700 teams.

-In 1985 the AFL became the first league affiliated to the Football Association of Ireland (FAI) to establish its' own dedicated sports and administration centre.
+In 1985 the AFL became the first league affiliated to the Football Association of Ireland (FAI) to establish its’ own dedicated sports and administration centre.
 At a cost of approximately €688K the AFL Coaching and Development Centre, as it is known, was officially opened by Jim Tunney TD in September of that year.
-While the AFL did receive some grant-aid from the Irish Government over 80% of the cost was raised by AFL member soccer clubs.

 AFL Football Coaching & Development Centre